Swayambhu Lingam

 Rahu–Ketu rituals, serpent-dosha services and improved travel facilities have transformed Mopidevi into a major pilgrimage centre.

-The Lord’s penance in serpent form is remembered as the reason serpents, peacocks and even mongooses coexist peacefully around Mopidevi — a phenomenon Agastya witnessed and explained.
+It is said that the Lord’s penance in serpent form fostered a unique harmony—serpents, peacocks, and mongooses coexist peacefully here, a phenomenon sage Agastya himself witnessed and explained.

-The tradition of performing milk abhishekam over the anthill keeps alive the memory of the hidden swayambhu lingam and the Lord’s secret tapas.
+The timeless tradition of performing milk abhishekam over the anthill honors this secret penance, keeping the memory of the swayambhu lingam alive through the ages.